 We will discuss the three most widely used scripting languages from that list.

 UDF variables enable you to reference platform data in components, and can be used in any scripting language.
-Use the syntax %UDF_X%, where X is the number corresponding to the UDF you want to reference (for example, %UDF_1%, %UDF_2%, and so forth).
+Use the variable name UDF_X, where X is the number corresponding to the UDF you want to reference (for example, in Batch scripts, %UDF_1%, %UDF_2%, and so forth).

 By default, all scripts are executed in the Windows LocalSystem Account (otherwise known as NT AUTHORITY\SYSTEM).
 This has the advantage of running with extensive privileges on the local endpoint, and script execution is possible even if nobody is logged on or the logged on user has Limited User rights.